-1901.8 Documentation of CO2e.
-All Environmental Product Declarations (EPDs) for products used in the building shall be provided to the AHJ prior to certificate of occupancy.
+1901.8.1 Documentation of CO2e.
+All-Confirmation of a product's Environmental Product Declarations (EPDs) for 75% of products used in the building's primary structural frame, lateral force-resisting system, and foundations, based on product cost.
+Confirmation of the product's EPDs shall be provided to the AHJ prior to certificate of occupancy.

 1901.8.1 Requirements for EPD.
-CO2e content shall be documented for each concrete mix by a product-specific cradle-to-gate Type III EPD complying with the goal and scope for the cradle-to-gate requirements in accordance with ISO Standards 14025 and 21930.
+CO2e content shall be documented for each-75% of the concrete mixes must haveby a product-specific cradle-to-gate Type III EPD complying with the goal and scope for the cradle-to-gate requirements in accordance with ISO Standards 14025 and 21930 and be available in a publicly accessible database.